 —Adenah Bayoh embodies the American dream.
 At age 13, she escaped the civil war in her native country of Liberia, immigrated to the United States and is now one of the most successful entrepreneurs in her home state of New Jersey.—

 Adenah began her career as an entrepreneur at an early age.
-After attending a public high school in Newark, New Jersey and putting herself through college, she secured a job in banking and began purchasing multifamily homes as investments.
+After attending a public high school in Newark, New Jersey and putting herself through Fairleigh Dickinson University, she secured a job in banking and began purchasing multifamily homes as investments.
 Following the financial success of these investments, she left her banking position to concentrate on building her own businesses focused on transforming and empowering disadvantaged communities.

 Inspired by her grandmother, who owned a restaurant in Liberia, Adenah decided to use the profits generated from her real estate investments to open an IHOP in Irvington, New Jersey.
-After overcoming financial challenges and a learning curve, she cut the ribbon on her first location at age 27, making her one of the youngest IHOP franchisees in the country.
+After overcoming financial challenges, she cut the ribbon on her first location at age 27, making her one of the youngest IHOP franchisees in the country.
 In 2010, her location was the fastest-growing in the Northeast, and it remains one of the top grossing in the region.
 Adenah continues to build on her success; in January 2015, she was appointed to the prestigious Federal Reserve Bank of New York Advisory Council on Small Business and Agriculture.
-In December 2015, she was named to Ebony Magazine’s Power 100 list alongside such luminaries as U.S. Attorney General Loretta Lynch; Robin Washington, the CFO of pharmaceutical giant Gilead Sciences; and Oscar winning actress Viola Davis.
+In December 2015, she was named to Ebony Magazine’s Power 100 list alongside such luminaries as Oscar winning actress Viola Davis and U.S. Attorney General Loretta Lynch.

 After expanding her real estate holdings with the acquisition of larger sites, she decided to take the bold step of transitioning from buying, selling, and renting properties to full-scale real estate development.
 In 2012, she partnered with 2 other developers to purchase the former Irvington General Hospital site, which had been vacant for nearly a decade, and transform it into an unprecedented $200 million dollar residential and retail community.